StefanJohnsen/pyOBJExplorer/README.md

 # MTL Data Parsing Capabilities

-The OBJExplorer's MTL parser is designed to handle the most common material data found in Wavefront MTL files, providing essential functionality for 3D model materials. <br>
+The OBJExplorer's MTL parser is designed to handle the most common material data found in Wavefront MTL files, providing essential functionality for 3D model materials.
 For those who require additional data types, the parser's code is straightforward and user-friendly, making it easy to understand and extend as needed.

 Following material data is supported: